 Semester IV

 Course Code CHM602

 Course Title Chemistry of Natural Products & Heterocyclic Chemistry

 Type of course Theory

 LTP 4 0 0

 Credits 4

 Course B.Sc. with Chemistry as main subject

-prerequisite
+prerequisite a Dr

 Course To impart knowledge about classification, occurrence and biosynthesis of various

 Objective natural products and synthesis of organic compounds containing N, O, and S like

 compounds.

 Course Outcomes The students will be able to:

 1. Gain Coherent and advanced knowledge of various types of natural

 products, their biosynthesis

-2. Analyse structure, synthesise knowledge to identify and to identify

-complex structure of natural products
+2. Analyse structure, identify complex structure of natural products

-3. Acquaint knowledge about terpenoids, vitamins, alkaloids and hormones.
+3. Acquaint knowledge about heterocyclic compounds, their structure,

+synthetic routes

+4. Predict and elaborate structure and properties of heterocyclics.